Washington, D.C.

 Process

-moveDC is a product of carefully coordinated local, regional, and federal efforts to produce a comprehensive multi-modal plan that considers how long-term transportation investment will serving existing communities and future needs.
+moveDC is a product of carefully coordinated local, regional, and federal efforts to produce a comprehensive multi-modal plan that considers how long-term transportation investment will serve existing communities and future needs.

-By organizing around the five major modes of transportation — pedestrian, bicycle, transit, vehicular, and freight — moveDC is able to develop a holistic complete network perspective.
-It prioritizes specific transportation investments beyond walking and driving by identifying networks of protected bike lanes, dedicated freight paths, high capacity surface transit lanes, or multi-modal facilities.
+By organizing around the five major modes of transportation — pedestrian, bicycle, transit, vehicular, and freight — moveDC can develop a holistic complete network perspective.
+It prioritizes specific transportation investments beyond walking and driving by identifying networks of protected bike lanes, dedicated freight paths, high-capacity surface transit lanes, or multi-modal facilities.
 The plan proposes ways to strengthen existing policy recommendations, including travel demand management, parking and curbside management, and sustainability and livability.

 The moveDC Plan underscores the importance of cross-collaboration between planners from different disciplines.
 Of the seven goals in the plan, four have a direct impact on the district's environment and economy: